lordfpx/AB-mediaQuery/README.md

 ### Classic usage
 Just load the script on your page, just before `</body>`.

+**No need to load [another-brick](https://github.com/lordfpx/AB) since it's already included into AB-interchange.
+You can use its features of course.**

 ### As a module
 The best solution is to use browserify or Webpack and import 'abMediaQuery'.